LF2L/lf2l.github.io/collections/_green-fablab/en/stages.md

 We seek students at the engineering courses and masters levels for research in distributed recycling and open source appropriate technology.
 Interested applicants should have a strong academic background and a demonstrated interest in open source hardware and/or innovation management processes.

+## Funding
-Internships of masters students are generally fully funded according to the [public guidelines](https://www.service-public.fr/particuliers/vosdroits/F32131) Only the highest quality students interested in a masters degree will be considered.
+Internships of masters students are generally fully funded according to the [public guidelines](https://www.service-public.fr/particuliers/vosdroits/F32131).
+Only the highest quality students interested in a masters degree will be considered.

 Students are generally ranked in the top 10% of their class or higher at an internationally-reputable institution and have undertaken some major project in applied sustainability before joining the group (e.g. organized Engineers Without Borders chapters at their former schools) or open hardware/software (e.g. hackerspace / fablabs).

 ## Group Application Process